-- 12. On December 7, 2021, the United States Surgeon General issued an advisory cataloging a dramatic increase in teen mental health crises including suicides, attempted suicides, eating disorders, anxiety, depression, self-harm, and inpatient admissions.
+15. On December 7, 2021, the United States Surgeon General issued an advisory cataloging a dramatic increase in teen mental health crises including suicides, attempted suicides, eating disorders, anxiety, depression, self-harm, and inpatient admissions.
 Between 2007 and 2018, for example, suicide rates among youth ages 12 to 16 in the U.S. increased a staggering 146 percent.
 Several cities across the United States have been experiencing teen suicide rates in the range of 1 every year or other year, which is an absolute crisis for our country-the death by suicide of a child is something that should be an exception and not a rule.
-The incidence of serious depression and dissatisfaction with life in this age group has likewise increased dramatically, and there is no question that these harms relate in no small part to companies like Meta. - 13.
-The most significant and far-reaching change to the lives of young people in the last ten years has been the widespread adoption of social media platforms and prominently, for purposes of this lawsuit, the Instagram product which launched in 2010 and was acquired by Facebook (now Meta) in 2012, and which is designed and distributed by Meta. - 14.
-By 2014, 80 percent of high-school students said they used social media daily, and 24 percent said that they were online "almost constantly."
-Moreover, there are an estimated 24.5 million teen internet users in the U.S. alone.
-What this means tens of millions of U.S. teens (aged 13 to 17) using Meta's social media product on a regular basis. - 15.
+The incidence of serious depression and dissatisfaction with life in this age group has likewise increased dramatically, and there is no question that these harms relate in no small part to companies like Meta.

+- 16. The most significant and far-reaching change to the lives of young people in the last ten years has been the widespread adoption of social media platforms and prominently, for purposes of this lawsuit, the Instagram product which launched in 2010 and was acquired by Facebook (now Meta) in 2012, and which is designed and distributed by Meta. - 17.
 By 2018, an estimated 63% of all children in the United States aged 13 to 14 and 78% of all children in the United States aged 15 to 17 used Instagram specifically.
-Current estimates put the total number of all US teens using Instagram at 76%.

-16. Current estimates put the number of teen Instagram users in the US over 20 million - in other words, there are more than 20 million at-risk teen Instagram users in the U.S. alone.
+Current estimates put the total number of all US teens using Instagram at 76%. - 18.
+Current estimates put the number of teen Instagram users in the US over 20 million in other words, there are more than 20 million at-risk teen Instagram users in the U.S. alone.